Crypto137/MHServerEmu/docs/SetupAdvanced.md

 3. Set `StoreHomePageUrl` in `Config.ini` to `http://localhost/mhgame_store_home`.

 Restart the server, and you should be able to see an example store home page when you open the in-game store.
-You can set other pages by editing various url options in `Config.ini` (e.g. `NewsUrl` to change the content of the news window).
+You can set other pages by editing various URL options in `Config.ini` (e.g. `NewsUrl` to change the content of the news window).
 For more information on the embedded browser see [EmbeddedBrowser.md](./EmbeddedBrowser.md).

-Please note that the embedded browser is a 2014 version of the Chromium Embedded Framework (CEF), and using for general web browsing brings with it major security risks.
+Please note that the embedded browser is a 2014 version of the Chromium Embedded Framework (CEF), and using it for general web browsing is a major security risk.
 You should use it only for displaying the content you trust.

 ## Setting Up Live Tips